Registration Info: Courses | Registration Info: Applied Lessons

 Your advisor will also guide you in the selection of any other music requirements not listed above.

 Applied Music and Ensemble Registration will take place with your private instructor and ensemble director(s) the first week of classes.
 You will NOT be able to preregister online for these classes.
-Applied Music is a full course for Bachelor of Music degree students; hold space for this course in your schedule.
-All other degree students should register for four courses; applied music will be a partial course added to your schedule.
+Applied Music is a full course for Bachelor of Music degree students; BM students should pre-register for three full courses.
+All other music degree students should register for four courses; applied music will be a partial course added to your schedule.

 Registration for applied music courses include Voice, Piano, Organ, Guitar, Woodwinds, Brass, Percussion, or Strings.
 This includes students in the Bachelor of Music degree program.

 At the Sunderman Conservatory we offer extensive training in music theory and musicianship so as an undergraduate you can enter the school with little formal training in the subject.
 Entering students with a significant theory background who are interested in advanced placement in Theory may elect to take the theory placement exam (this is a different test than the one you took during your audition).
 We do not accept AP theory credits.
 This exam is given on Thursday, August 28 at 10:30 AM.
 (See information in the schedule below.)